 If you didn’t see the question above: How do you say no to spending in social situations or to your children?

-Published or updated September 28, 2012.
+Updated June 23, 2016 and originally published September 29, 2012.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.